hexatomic/hexatomic/docs/dev/src/development/architecture/README.md

 This inclusion can happen in two ways:

 1. Additional features are added to the Hexatomic product via its product definition file, see the [section on Hexatomic as a product](#product).
-This way, the additional features are shipped as part of the Hexatomic standalone software.
+This way, the additional features are shipped as part of the Hexatomic standalone software (e.g., *Hexatomic Feature A* and *Hexatomic Feature B* in the figure above).
 2. Additional features are added to Hexatomic *at runtime*, i.e., when it is being run.
-This way, users can extend Hexatomic "on-the-fly" while they use it, by downloading and installing additional features.
+This way, users can extend Hexatomic "on-the-fly" while they use it, by downloading and installing additional features (e.g., *New Feature A* and *New Feature B* in the figure above).
 To enable the installation of new features at runtime, they must be available in a *p2 repository*.
 A p2 repository is an accessible folder structure that contains features and their plugins, but also metadata files that can be read by Eclipse RCP products through their update and installation mechanism.